 Information Systems Policy Graduate Degree Course

-Taught in seminar style, the critical thinking of MSIS graduate students related to current and strategic issues in information management is thoroughly examined.
-The executive perspective is demanded, thus forcing all graduate students to analyze, synthesize, and respond at the highest organizational level.
-Entrepreneurial views are valued and encouraged.
+Taught in seminar style, the Information Systems Policy course addresses the critical thinking of students in relation to current information systems and technology issues.
+MSIS graduate students are forced to develop strategic solutions for issues examined throughout the course.
+Students are challenged to think on an executive level, forcing students to analyze, synthesize, and respond at the highest organizational level.
+During the duration of the Information Systems Policy class entrepreneurial views are valued and encouraged.

 Emphasis is placed on the overall information needs of an organization and what role information systems play in meeting those needs.
 Students enrolled in the Information Systems Policy graduate level course explore critical issues relating to managing and administrating the information-systems function.